5calV/BytesOfProgress/README.md

 ## Contribute

 Please do only contribute to the "Wiki"-section.
-If you find any mistakes or missing information in the Wiki that you would like to correct, you can just create a pull request
+If you find any mistakes or missing information in the Wiki that you would like to correct, you can just create a pull request.

+Please keep it plain HTML / CSS and follow the scheme used on the sites.